What does it take to be a Data Protection Officer?

 In order to effectively perform the data protection role, the DPO should be aware of how personal data is being collected, used, disclosed, or stored (CUDS) within the organisation's business processes in order to govern it effectively.

 Data protection should be viewed as part of corporate governance, risk management and compliance (GRC), rather than the common misconception that it is just about cybersecurity.
-Having some knowledge of Information Technology (IT) would definitely be an advantage to perform the DPO role, given how pervasive technology is.
-However, processing personal data does not just involve technology, but is prevalent in every part of the organisation’s operation: from reception to the paper recycling bin.
+Having some knowledge of Information Technology (IT) would definitely be an advantage to perform the role of a data protection officer, given how pervasive technology is.
+However, processing personal data does not just involve technology, but is prevalent in every part of the organisation's operation: from reception to the paper recycling bin.

 Responsibilities of a Data protection officer